 - The next nearest Camping and Caravan site is at the Hermitage, between Wylam and Ovingham.

 Attractions and things to do in the Wylam Area and further afield

 - George Stephenson’s Cottage.
 The birthplace of George Stephenson about 5 minutes walk East of Wylam along the disused railway line.
 One room has been ‘done up’ and used to be open to the public but now is not.

 - The Northumberland National Park website provides useful official information and links

 - Try this useful guide to walks in the Newcastle Area

-- Sea trout. still arrive from April/May on-wards in the Tyne., The larger fish run earlier.
+- Sea trout. still arrive from April/May on-wards in the Tyne but once again in much smaller numbers., The larger fish run earlier.
 Once they were said to be difficult to catch in the lower reaches of the river, though that seems to have changed of recent years.

 - Trout.
 Fairly abundant, although since Kielder dam opened(which seems to have coincided with a reduction in the numbers of insects on the surface due to the fact they can only release water from the bottom of the dam which is too cold in Summer) fish are not so often caught on dry fly.